 - As a trained EMT, personal injury attorney Richard Jaffe has a true understanding of serious and traumatic injuries.

 Talk to an Experienced Medical Malpractice Attorney in New York

-You should contact Cohen & Jaffe’s medical malpractice attorneys if you have concerns about questionable medical care that left you or your loved one dealing with unexpected complications.
+You should contact the Law Office of Cohen & Jaffe’s medical malpractice attorneys if you have concerns about questionable medical care that left you or your loved one dealing with unexpected complications.
 We can help get answers to questions.
 If your experience is a case of medical malpractice, we will aggressively press a claim for maximum compensation to you.

 Call our experienced attorneys now or fill out our online contact form for a prompt response.
 We do not charge fees in medical malpractice cases unless we recover compensation for you.
 For a free legal consultation, call (516) 358-6900.